Psalmosky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. Display the result of BREATH to the power LOVE
 11. Convert a number from base 2 to base 10
 12. Print all possible combinations of two letters, except oo
+13. Print a number with two decimal places, followed by a new line